Martin Kuprianowicz worked in partnership with Visit Idaho to create this Travel Tip.

 I hadn’t thought much of skiing in Idaho.
 Then I went there and learned how underrated it is.

-Find epic views at Idaho’s ski areas.
+Find epic views on Idaho ski trails.
 Photo credit: SnowBrains.

-10 days, 1,600 miles, and five ski areas later, I got an idea of what skiing here was like.
+Ten days, 1,600 miles and five ski areas later, I got an idea of what skiing here was like.
 It was super.
-This is my list of the best runs I skied in Idaho.
+This is my list of the best ski trails I shredded in Idaho.
 Some are hidden.
 Some are long.
 Some are unique.
 And some are stomach-wrenchingly steep.
-It’s my opinion that some of these runs have serious potential to be considered as the best trails in the Gem State.
+It’s my opinion that some of these runs have serious potential to be considered the top ski trails in the Gem State.

 Australia run at Schweitzer.
 Photo credit: SnowBrains.

-Schweitzer in northern Idaho skis like a bigger version of Grand Targhee on the Idaho/Wyoming border, except with prettier, mountain-lake scenery and thicker, wetter snow.
-Snowy, old-growth forest trees and frozen snow-ghosts dot this mountainous landscape.
+Schweitzer in northern Idaho skis like a bigger version of Grand Targhee Resort on the Idaho–Wyoming border, except it has prettier mountain and lake scenery and thicker, wetter snow.
+Snowy, old-growth forest trees and frozen snow ghosts dot this mountainous landscape.

-person skiing Moon Boots run at Silver Mountain Resort
+A person skiing down the Moon Boots trail at Silver Mountain Resort.

 Try Moon Boots at Silver Mountain Resort.
 Photo credit: SnowBrains.

 Silver Mountain Resort originally started in the 1960s as something for the miners to do in their spare time.
-It had one chair at the time (Chair 4).
+It had one chair at the time (chair four).
 It eventually grew into what is now one of Idaho’s best ski areas.
-The vibe here is quiet but powerful—Silver Mountain has the feel of a 60s-era mom-and-pop joint but with big terrain, phenomenal tree skiing, steeps, and the utter opposite of crowds.
+The vibe here is quiet but powerful—Silver Mountain has the feel of a 60s-era mom-and-pop joint but with big terrain, phenomenal tree skiing, steeps and an utter lack of crowds.

-Top Runs: North Face Glades, Moon Boots (locals call it this as it’s between Moonshine and Bootlegger runs), Wardner Peak boot pack
+North Face Glades, Moon Boots (locals call it this as it’s between the Moonshine and Bootlegger runs), Wardner Peak Boot Pack

-skier catching some air on a small jump on Hercules at Lookout Pass Ski Area
+A skier catching some air on a small jump on the Hercules trail at Lookout Pass Ski Area.

 Catch a little air on the Hercules run.
 Photo credit: SnowBrains.

-Lookout Pass Ski Area is positioned perfectly on a mountain pass in the Coeur d’Alene Mountains of the Bitterroot Range near Mullan, allowing for orographic lift, which brings snowfall totals like those in similar geographic positions such as Alta Ski Area in Little Cottonwood Canyon, Utah.
+Lookout Pass Ski Area is positioned perfectly on a mountain pass in the Coeur d’Alene Mountains of the Bitterroot Range near Mullan.
+This prime location allows for orographic lift, which brings snowfall totals similar to geographic positions, such as the Alta Ski Area in Little Cottonwood Canyon, Utah.
 The place spins three chairs that access absolutely epic tree skiing and pillow lines.

-skier show tips of skis pointed down into couloir
+A skier showing the tips of their skis pointed down into a snow-filled couloir.

 Pin a couloir in the Hollywood Bowl at Lost Trail.
 Photo credit: SnowBrains.

-Located in what feels like absolute nowhere, Lost Trail has huge terrain with five eclectic lifts that give access to over 1,800 acres of skiable terrain.
-Powder, pillows, cliffs, couloirs, tree skiing, and views are what this place is all about—and no people.
+Located in what feels like absolute nowhere, Lost Trail has huge terrain with five eclectic lifts that give access to more than 1,800 acres of skiable terrain.
+Powder, pillows, cliffs, couloirs, tree skiing and views are what this place is all about—and no people.
 Lost Trail has a secluded and laid-back feel to it.

 The Ridge run is a pristine, Sun Valley groomer run.
 Photo credit: SnowBrains.

-Sunshine, long consistent-pitch trails, and world-class lodging and food are what Sun Valley is all about.
-The resort recently added in a brand-spanking-new lift and 380 acres of additional terrain, which definitely made this list.
+Sunshine, consistent-pitch trails and world-class lodging and food are what Sun Valley is all about.
+The resort recently added a brand-spanking-new lift and 380 acres of additional terrain, which definitely made this list.

-The truth is, these runs are only a few of the multitude Idaho has to offer.
+The truth is, these ski trails are only a few of the multitude Idaho has to offer.
 There’s a lifetime of skiing out here, with some 19 ski areas, small and large, and 114 named mountain ranges.
-Each ski destination wields different types of terrain, snowpacks, and atmospheres that can be fun for anyone.
+Each ski destination wields different types of terrain, snowpacks and atmospheres that can be fun for anyone.
 But there’s one thing that remains constant wherever you go in Idaho—and that’s great skiing.

 Feature image credited to SnowBrains.